Federal Orphan Drug Credit

 Historical Past-Year Versions of Federal Form 8820

-We have a total of four past-year versions of Form 8820 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 8820 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 Form 8820 (Rev. December 2012)